craigmcnally/scratchspace/mod-sudoc.md

   * -_note: read more at https://github.com/folio-org/mod-search/blob/master/README.md_
 * [x] Personal data form is completed, accurate, and provided as `PERSONAL_DATA_DISCLOSURE.md` file
 * [ ] Sensitive and environment-specific information is not checked into git repository
   * CAM -- I still see sensitive and/or env-specific info checked in...
-See src/helpers_scripts/sudocCronEmailFunctions.js, src/helpers_scripts/sudocSMTPParameters.js
+See src/helpers_scripts/sudocCronEmailFunctions.js line 204 (in a comment, but it's still there)
 * [x] Module is written in a language and framework from the [officially supported technologies](https://wiki.folio.org/display/TC/Officially+Supported+Technologies) page[^1]
   * CAM -- not officially supported, but mod-graphql is also written in node.js, so there is some precedent for this.
 * [ ] Module only uses FOLIO interfaces already provided by previously accepted modules _e.g. a UI module cannot be accepted that relies on an interface only provided by a back end module that hasn't been accepted yet_
-  * CAM -- the module descriptor is still appears to be missing many required interfaces, e.g. instances, instance-types, modes-of-issuance, etc.
+  * CAM -- the module descriptor is still appears to be missing many required interfaces, e.g. inventory-storage.alternative-title-types, inventory-storage.classification-types, inventory-storage.contributor-types, inventory-storage.electronic-access-relationships, inventory-storage.instance-formats, inventory-storage.instance-note-types, inventory-storage.modes-of-issuance, inventory-storage.nature-of-content-terms, etc.
 * [x] Module gracefully handles the absence of third party systems or related configuration
 * [ ] Sonarqube hasn't identified any security issues, major code smells or excessive (>3%) duplication (6); and any disabled or intentionally ignored rules/recommendations are reasonably justified.
   * See [Rule Customization](https://dev.folio.org/guides/code-analysis/#rule-customization) details.
-  * CAM -- sonarqube results show 45 bugs, 100 vulnerabilities, 62 security hotspots, 0% code coverage, and 38.6% duplication.
+  * CAM -- sonarqube results show a large number of bugs, code smells, vulnerabilities and security hot spots.
+There's also ~31% duplication.
 However, I do see that tests were added.
 This should be raised with FSE to determine why the tests aren't being run, or if they are, why they're not being sent to Sonarqube.
 * [x] Uses [officially supported](https://wiki.folio.org/display/TC/Officially+Supported+Technologies) build tools[^1]
   * CAM -- see comment above about node.js
 * [ ] Unit tests have 80% coverage or greater, and are based on [officially supported technologies](https://wiki.folio.org/display/TC/Officially+Supported+Technologies)[^1]